 IB COURSE CONTENT OVERVIEW

-Design Technology students at SL are required to spend 60 hours, and students at HL 96 hours, on practical design briefs or investigative work.
-This includes 40 hours on the Design Project at SL and 60 hours on the Design Project at HL.
-This also includes 10 hours for the Group 4 project for both SL and HL.
+Design Technology students are required to spend 60 hours on practical design briefs or investigative work.
+This includes 40 hours on the Design Project and 10 hours for the Group 4 project for both SL and HL.